munair/biopset-documentation/theory/fundamentals/buying-options.md

 In BIOPset V3, the future is always only one hour away.
 Options always expire after 60 minutes.
 Consider it a fancy way of stating that your options are worthless after an hour.

 Thanks to smart contract design, BIOPset options cannot completely expire on their own.
 Expiration requires intervention.
-Human intervention is incentivized by offering a 5_% expiration fee_.
+Human intervention is incentivized by offering a 0.2_% intervention fee_.

 Consequently, the call or put holder can _expire_ the option themselves and collect that 5% fee.
 In such cases, the payout of the option is 100%.

-Otherwise, any arbitrary platform participant can expire the option if it is in their financial interest and collect the 5% fee.
-In such cases, the payout of the option drops to 95% \(as 5% is paid to the person/bot that expires the option\).
+Otherwise, any arbitrary platform participant can expire the option if it is in their financial interest and collect the 0.2% fee.
+In such cases, the payout of the option drops to 99.8% \(as 0.2% is paid to the person/bot that interviens to complete the option\).